postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 # Writing compile-time code

-Compile-time expressions are expressions that either contain a call to a compile-time method, or contain a reference to a compile-time local variable or a compile-time aspect member.
-Compile-time expressions are executed at compile time, when the aspect is applied to a target.
+Compile-time expressions are expressions that either contain a call to a compile-time method or a reference to a compile-time local variable or a compile-time aspect member.
+Compile-time expressions are executed at compile time when the aspect is applied to a target.

-Compile-time statements are statements, such as `if`, `foreach` or `meta.DebugBreak()`, that are executed at compile time.
+Compile-time statements are statements that are executed at compile time, such as `if`, `foreach`, or `meta.DebugBreak()`.

 ## The meta pseudo-keyword